 The U.S. Bureau of Labor and Statistics projects the need for social workers who work with children and families to grow 12 percent by 2024.
 As the premier graduate school in child development, Erikson prepares the next generation of leaders in this burgeoning field.

 Most M.S.W. curricula leave little room for specialized training in child development and effective practice with infants, children, and families.

-At Erikson, we infuse an interdisciplinary child development perspective across the social work curriculum, not just one or two courses.
-And this unique perspective builds the essential foundation for understanding development throughout the life span.
+At Erikson, however, we infuse an interdisciplinary child development perspective across the social work curriculum, not just one or two courses.
+This unique perspective builds the essential foundation for understanding development throughout the life span.